-kolla_enable_tls_internal Whether TLS is enabled for the internal API endpoints.
-Default is no.

-kolla_internal_tls_cert A TLS certificate bundle to use for the internal API endpoints, if kolla_enable_tls_internal is true.
-Note that this should be formatted as a literal style block scalar.

-The following variables affect the generated admin-openrc.sh and public-openrc.sh environment files.

-- kolla_public_openrc_cacert Path to a CA certificate file to use for the OS_CACERT environment variable in the public-openrc.sh file when TLS is enabled, instead of kolla_admin_openrc_cacert. - kolla_admin_openrc_cacert Path to a CA certificate file to use for the OS_CACERT environment variable in the admin-openrc.sh and public-openrc.sh files when TLS is enabled, instead of Kolla Ansibles default.
+- kolla\enable\tls\internal Whether TLS is enabled for the internal API endpoints.
+Default is no. - kolla\internal\tls\cert A TLS certificate bundle to use for the internal API endpoints, if kolla\enable\tls\internal is true.
+Note that this should be formatted as a literal style block scalar. - kolla\internal\fqdn\cacert Path to a CA certificate file to use for the OS\CACERT environment variable in openrc files when TLS is enabled, instead of Kolla Ansibles default.